okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 Uniform cutlery.
 Matching set of dishes, bowls, and bowl plates.

+I don't care for the massproduced mugs, regardless of what image or words are imprinted on them.
+I like large handles so that it is easy to hold the mug with one hand without touching or bumping into the hot mug's sidesurface.

-### xiv) easy, fast access to street
+### xiv) easy & fast access to street

+It's annoying to fish for my keys or a fob to unlock doors.
+For that reason, I sometimes prefer parking on the street than in a garage.
+In general, I love being able to walk out of my home and virtually straight onto the street.
 I like views but they're not worth long elevator waits.
-I love being able to walk out of my home and virtually straight onto the street.
 A view of a nice neighborhood street or of leafy trees is enough for me.

+---

+After writing the above, I revisited the book.
+Thanks to its relative obscurity, the ebook version was available to borrow immediately from the Seattle Public Library.
+I'm pleased to find out the authors encourage readers to come up with their own pattern languages.
+I also like their idea of ordering from big to small, with forward references that elucidate how subpatterns help realize larger ones and with backreferences to contextualize patterns in larger ones.